vim/vim/README_extra.txt

-README_extra.txt for version 7.0g of Vim: Vi IMproved.
+README_extra.txt for version 7.0 of Vim: Vi IMproved.

-The extra archive of Vim is to be used in combination with the source archive (vim-6.0-src.tar.gz).
+The extra archive of Vim is to be used in combination with the source archive (vim-7.0-src.tar.gz).
 The extra archive is useless without it.

-For more information, see the "README.txt" file that comes with the runtime archive (vim-6.0-rt.tar.gz).
+For more information, see the "README.txt" file that comes with the runtime archive (vim-7.0-rt.tar.gz).
 To be able to run Vim you MUST get the runtime archive too!

 The extra archive plus the source and runtime achives make up the complete sources of Vim for all systems.

-The extra archive contains:
+Some of the things that the extra archive contains:

 Farsi		Files for the Farsi (persian) language.
 If you don't know
 		what Farsi is, this is not for you.